-Stewardship Group members are also the main point of contact and/or support to Constellations or parallel processes/community-led work in development.
+Stewardship Group members are active in Constellations, parallel processes and community-led work in development.
 We work hard to bring lived experience stories to decision making spaces and to ensure diverse voices are heard and valued for their time and experience.

 Trust-based Community-led processes in development

 DECA is supporting Māori-for-Māori and Pacific Digital Equity Parallel Processes.
 These are funded community-led trust based mahi, connected to Pacific and Tangata Whenua Stewardship Group members and seen as a vital part of the coalition’s establishment phase.

 The Pacific Digital Equity Village is bringing on a Pacific Digital Navigator to facilitate, coordinate, and drive internal priorities, and support DECA’s digital equity commitment to Pacific people in Aotearoa.

 This is a ‘By Pacific for Pacific’ space, developing an innovative model to champion digital inclusion for Pacific people.